youzan/vant/packages/vant/src/signature/README.md

 ### Intro

 Component for signature scene, based on Canvas.
+Please upgrade `vant` to >= v4.3.0 before using this component.

 ### Install